GradingAttack: Exposing Security Vulnerabilities in LLM Based Educational Grading Agents

 \subsection{Relations to Existing Adversarial Attacks}

-Our proposed GradingAttack framework provides a generalized framework for adversarial attacks on LLM based ASAG models, enabling it to encompass most existing adversarial attack methods.
-For instance, the token-level attack GCG can be represented within our GradingAttack framework as follows \cite{zou2023universal}:
+Our proposed GradingAttack framework provides a generalized framework for security evaluation of LLM based grading agents, enabling it to encompass most existing adversarial attack methods.
+For instance, the token-level attack GCG can be represented within our GradingAttack framework as follows \citep{zou2023universal}:

 where $f_{GCG}(P)$ represents the adversarial transformation function defined under the GCG attack method. $\mathcal{L}(\mathbf{G}(P'),r_{target})$ is the loss function corresponding to $f_{GCG}(P)$.

 Specifically, GCG iteratively updates the attack suffix by selecting the token that maximizes the attack objective at each step: